 TCSPP has established partnerships with local public and private schools to provide students with the unique opportunity to gain professional preparation by applying what they have learned about ABA technologies to special education diagnoses and school administration.

 The ABA course sequence is approved by the Behavior Analyst Certification Board® and graduates are eligible to sit for national certification by the Behavior Analysis Certification Board®.
-Students may petition to take an additional 14 semester hours of coursework and three credits of supervised practicum to sit for Licensed Professional Counselor (LPC) licensure in Illinois.
+Students may petition to take additional coursework to sit for Licensed Professional Counselor (LPC) licensure in Illinois.

 Applied Behavior Analysis